infeeeee/DynFreeCAD/README.md

 - Dynamo 2.8+.
 Download from [dynamobuilds.com](https://dynamobuilds.com/)

   - Select one of DynamoCoreRuntimes.
-Download, extract, you will find DynamoSndbox.exe inside
+Download, extract, you will find DynamoSandbox.exe inside

 - FreeCAD built with python 3.8: